Against a Penal Substitute:

 Isa 53:6 the LORD hath laid on him the iniquity of us all.
 (Multiple passages like 1 Peter 2:24 talk about bearing sin, which doesn't mean that Christ either meant or paid any of them.)

-PSAT is not the best interpretation
+A PS is not the best interpretation of any PSAT-framework verse so far, right?

 Gal 3:13 “made a curse for us” We could actually now say(Rm 8:34) that as Judge He has the potential to be a curse to us, but He won't.
 Of course, this verses isn’t saying that.
 It says that He was cursed.
 (Deu 21:23 …he that is hanged is accursed of God;)